Explanatory Notes Apparatus Notes ()

 17 May 1877 • New York, N.Y.
 (MS, correspondence cards, in pencil: CU-MARK, UCCL 01433)

 Livy darling, it is 8.30 AM & Joe & I have been wandering about for half an hour with satchels & overcoats, asking questions of policemen; at last we have found the eating house I was after.
 Joe’s country aspect & the seal-skin coat caused one policemen to follow us a few blocks.
-He talked s to somebody then & disappeared—so I judge we are “shadowed” & shall be in the station house presently.1explanatory note
+He talked s to somebody then & disappeared—so I judge page image with transcription below we are “shadowed” & shall be in the station house presently.1explanatory note

 I thought of you all night, my darling, on account of the lightning—& especially that time the thunder crashed so.
-When on my way to Joe’s house I was sorry I did not leave instructions with Lizzie or Mary to go to your room in case it thundered.2explanatory note I do hope you are having a good rest this morning, & that dear old Sue3explanatory note will soon be with you.
+When on my way to Joe’s house I was sorry I did not leave instructions with Lizzie or Mary to go to your room page image with transcription belowin case it thundered.2explanatory note I do hope you are having a good rest this morning, & that dear old Sue3explanatory note will soon be with you.

 Sam